The Biomimic Cobots program is led by University of Technology Sydney with three projects that are based at all three partner universities.

 The goal of the Program is to allow collaborative robots to mimic humans in acquiring perception and awareness, learning, adaptation and manipulation skills.
 The Program will develop the robot perception, motion planning and learning theory, and algorithms for safe, reliable, adaptive and comfortable human-robot/robot-robot adaptation for tasks such as welding, assembly, inspection, material handling and polishing.

-The Program seeks novel solutions to the following research questions confronting Australian manufacturers:
+Through this, the program will seek novel solutions to the following research questions confronting Australian manufacturers:

 - How a robot gains skills and knowledge with no or minimal task-specific programming;